-In 2011, Karin added a retail business arm to its operations under the trade name "In-Smart" which was subsequently disposed of on 30 June 2016.
+In 2011, Karin added a retail business arm to its operations under the trade name "In-Smart" which was subsequently disposed of on 30 June 2016 and re-invested on 1 April 2018.

 VISION

 Globalization, modernization and technology are the drivers of rapid economic growth and wealth creation, providing many business opportunities to most companies and industries in the coming decades and Hong Kong is indeed the essential gateway to China for the rest of the world while Singapore is the central business hub for ASEAN countries.